 More than policies and written goals, we value inclusion in practice, presenting opportunities for attorneys and staff to participate in engaging dialogue through resource groups such as the Diverse Professionals Group, Parent Resource Group, Veterans and Military Service Group and Women's Inclusion Network (WIN), as well as through firmwide initiatives that challenge us and help us recruit, support and retain diverse professionals.
 From training and workshops to mentoring opportunities and social events, we are committed to promoting inclusivity within the legal profession.
-Such key initiatives are implemented from the top down, driven by the firm’s Chief Diversity Officer and other leaders, and also include offering employee benefits such as flexible work arrangements, paid parental leave and DEI billable hours.
+Such key initiatives are implemented from the top down, driven by firm leaders, and also include offering employee benefits such as flexible work arrangements, paid parental leave and DEI billable hours.

 As part of our commitment to inclusion, we have a dedicated Diversity, Equity, and Inclusion Department, which reports directly to the firm’s Executive Committee.
 Our Inclusion Committee also holds a significant role in the firm and reports to the Executive Committee on various activities and initiatives.
 Both of these initiatives enable us to continue holding ourselves accountable for this core value at the highest levels of firm management.
 We also distribute an annual inclusion report for further accountability.